microshift-io/microshift/docs/workflows.md

 #### MicroShift

-The workflow implements a build process producing MicroShift RPM packages, DEB packages and Bootc container image artifacts.
+The workflow implements a build process producing MicroShift SRPM package, MicroShift RPM packages using COPR build service, DEB packages and Bootc container image artifacts.
 It is executed manually by the repository maintainers - no scheduled runs are configured at this time.

 The following parameters determine the MicroShift source code branch and the OKD container image dependencies used during the build process.
 * [MicroShift (OpenShift) branch](https://github.com/openshift/microshift/branches)
 * [OKD version tag](https://quay.io/repository/okd/scos-release?tab=tags)

-The following actions are supported:
-* `packages`: Build MicroShift RPM and DEB packages
-* `bootc-image`: Build a MicroShift Bootc container image
-* `all`: Build all of the above

 > Note: After the Bootc container image is built, a workflow step checks it by
 > attempting to run the container image and verifying that all the MicroShift